 Cumberland Valley Railroad Museum and the Conrail Museum– Shippensburg

-Continuing with the railroad theme, take a leisurely drive across Cumberland Valley from Enola to Shippensburg, where you can visit the Cumberland Valley Railroad Museum.
-Located inside a renovated 1956 Penn Central 50-foot boxcar, the exhibits and artifacts depict how the local railroads affected the region.
+Continuing with the railroad theme, take a leisurely drive across Cumberland Valley from Enola to Shippensburg, where you can visit the Cumberland Valley Railroad Museum and the Conrail Museum, both located inside renovated boxcars.
+The exhibits and artifacts depict how the local railroads affected the region.
 The museums are located at one of the trailheads to the Cumberland Valley Rail Trail, a 13-mile walking/hiking/biking trail that follows the abandoned Cumberland Valley Railroad corridor from Shippensburg to Newville.
 (TIP: Railroad aficionados should also visit the Stationmaster’s House at the Mechanicsburg Museum.
-The house was built in 1866 by the Cumberland Valley Railroad for the stationmaster and is furnished to represent the time he spent there with his family in the 1860s.)
+The house was built in 1866 by the Cumberland Valley Railroad for the stationmaster and is furnished to represent the time he spent there with his family in the 1860s.
+And, in 2023, The Cumberland County Historical Society pays homage to the importance of railroads to Cumberland County's history with its newest exhibit, Railroading in the Valley: A Collaborative Exhibit Looking at the History of Railroads in the Cumberland Valley.)

 Iron Furnace – Boiling Springs